gggeek/ezab/README_ezab.md

 Whatever way you choose to run the program, what happens is that the php script will execute more copies of itself, each of which will send some requests to the server.
 The number of processes forked depends on the "-c" parameter.
-The main process waits for all chidren to terminate execution, collects their metrics, aggregates them and displays the result.
+The main process waits for all children to terminate execution, collects their metrics, aggregates them and displays the result.
 To debug execution of the program if anything goes wrong, run it at verbosity level 4 (option: -v 4)